What Is Executive Dysfunction? (And Why It’s Not Just Laziness)

 Poor sleep, chronic pain, certain medications, hormonal fluctuations, and nutritional factors can all temporarily impair executive function.
 Many people notice their planning and organisational abilities decline dramatically when they’re physically unwell or exhausted - this is your brain conserving energy for essential functions.

-Executive Dysfunction Treatment
+Executive Dysfunction Treatment and Support

 Cognitive Approaches

-Cognitive behavioural Therapy (CBT) can be remarkably helpful for developing practical strategies to manage executive function challenges.
+Cognitive Behavioural Therapy (CBT) can be remarkably helpful for developing practical strategies to manage executive function challenges.
 A good therapist won’t just tell you to “try harder” but will help you identify specific patterns and develop customised workarounds.
 They might help you create external scaffolding - like specialised planning systems or environmental modifications - that compensate for internal executive function difficulties.

 Medication Considerations